 ×

-LIB-495 Liberal Arts CapstoneLiberal Arts Capstone provides students with the opportunity to summarize, synthesize, and build upon course work in their undergraduate major area, resulting in a substantial research project and oral presentation.
+LIB-4950 Liberal Arts CapstoneLiberal Arts Capstone provides students with the opportunity to summarize, synthesize, and build upon course work in their undergraduate major area, resulting in a substantial research project and oral presentation.
 Students in this course will demonstrate their achievement of learning outcomes associated with their major area of study as well as the general outcomes of the Bachelor of Arts degree.
 Advisory: Students should have completed or be near to completing all of their degree requirements before enrolling in this course.
-Study Methods:

 Credits: 3 Preview the Online Syllabus | Liberal Arts Capstone | 3 |